julia-maddu/upi-screenshot-reader/README.md

 # UPI Screenshot Reader

-A lightweight pipeline for automated OCR on UPI transaction screenshots.
-It classifies screenshots by app (GPay, PhonePe, etc.), applies targeted OCR, and outputs structured results.
+A pipeline for automated OCR on UPI transaction screenshots.
+It classifies screenshots by app (GPay, PhonePe, etc.), applies targeted OCR to extract UTR numbers, and outputs structured results.

 -----

 ### ⚙️ Workflow

-1.  **Upload Images**: Place your screenshots into the `test_images/` directory.
+1.  **Upload Images**: Place your screenshots into the `input_images/` directory.
 2.  **Add Model Weights**: Download the weights and place them in the `upi_classifier_weights/` directory.
 3.  **Run Preprocessing**: Prepare the images for classification.
     ```bash